 Hal carefully pulled the plane to its noise abatement run-up position.
 Fullerton was a small airstrip in the middle of Orange County, surrounded by houses.
 Nothing untoward happened, so we taxied to the head of the runway.
 Hal received permission from the tower, and we headed into take-off at full throttle.

 The joyous lift of flying was abruptly cut short.
 Hal started scanning instruments urgently.

 “What is it?”
 I asked.
 The engine didn’t sound right, and we weren’t climbing.

 Hal spoke instead into the headset.
 “Cessna six-niner-five needs to make an immediate landing.”

-The tower came back with, “Clear for any runway.”
+The tower came back immediately with, “Cessna six-niner-five, clear for any runway.”

 That would have been more reassuring if we were flying out of Chino or Long Beach.
-Those are larger fields with multiple runways.
+Those are larger fields with multiple strips to land on.
 Fullerton only had one, and we were already out of runway.
 We needed to make a one hundred and eighty degree turn, and we didn’t even have three hundred feet of altitude.
 I had more than that whenever I turned onto final approach.

-Hal banked the airplane into a shallow turn.
-“I don’t know what’s wrong.
+Hal banked the airplane into a shallow turn and said, “I don’t know what’s wrong.
 I can’t get any altitude.
 We can’t land on any of the roads—the street lights alone will kill us before we reach the ground.
 We have to make the field.”